Experience Tasmania

 The University of Tasmania has ranked #1 on climate action for universities internationally.

-We are officially the tertiary sector’s world-leader in taking climate action, with the prestigious Times Higher Education (THE) Impact Rankings rating us number one in climate action globally for 2023.
+For the third year running, we are officially the tertiary sector's world-leader in taking climate action, with the prestigious Times Higher Education (THE) Impact Rankings rating us number one in climate action globally for 2022, 2023 and 2024.

 Learn more about sustainability